udit-001/reimagined-assistant/README.md

 ### Technical Details

-The project is built with FastAPI and utilizes the Google Cloud Text-to-Speech API.
-The voice assistant employs Groq’s Speech-to-Text service with the `distil-whisper-large-v3-en` model for speech recognition.

-For text generation, the assistant uses the `llama3-8b-8192` model, but this can be swapped out for any model supported by Groq by setting the `LLM_MODEL_NAME` in the `.env` file.
+- **Backend**: The project is built using FastAPI.
+- **Frontend**: Utilizes Vanilla JavaScript, templates are rendered by the FastAPI backend.
+- **Speech-to-Text**: Performed using Google Vertex AI APIs.
+- **Text Generation**: Achieved through GroqAI APIs, utilizing the `llama3-8b-8192` model for chat completion.
+- **Transcription**: Handled by GroqAI APIs using the `distil-whisper-large-v3-en` model.
+- **Integration**: Litellm is used to facilitate seamless connections with various LLM providers.

+**Notes**:
+- The `LLM_MODEL_NAME` can be adjusted in the `.env` file to switch the text generation model.
-Similarly, the transcription model can be changed by specifying the desired model in the `TRANSCRIPT_MODEL_NAME` in the `.env` file.
-Litellm is integrated to facilitate seamless connections with various LLM providers.
+- The transcription model can be changed by specifying the desired model in the `TRANSCRIPT_MODEL_NAME` within the `.env` file.

+#### Streaming and Latency Optimization
+The transcription and chat completion features leverage streaming responses from the LLM provider to the backend.
+Additionally, user audio is streamed to the backend in chunks, enabling quicker and more efficient handling of input.

 ### Potential Improvements